srid/srid/content/unfree/woke/Vegan Propaganda.md

 #### [The Global Influence of the Seventh-Day Adventist Church on Diet](https://www.mdpi.com/2077-1444/9/9/251)

 > The emphasis on health ministry within the [Seventh-day Adventist](https://carnivoreaurelius.com/veganism-religious-roots/) (SDA) movement led to the development of sanitariums in mid-nineteenth century America.
 These facilities, the most notable being in Battle Creek, Michigan, initiated the development of vegetarian foods, such as breakfast cereals and analogue meats. **The SDA Church still operates a handful of food production facilities around the world.** The first Battle Creek Sanitarium dietitian was co-founder of the American Dietetics Association which ultimately advocated a vegetarian diet. **The SDA Church established hundreds of hospitals, colleges, and secondary schools and tens of thousands of churches around the world, all promoting a vegetarian diet.** As part of the ‘health message,’ diet continues to be an important aspect of the church’s evangelistic efforts.
 In addition to promoting a vegetarian diet and abstinence from alcohol, **the SDA church has also invested resources in demonstrating the health benefits of these practices through research.
 Much of that research has been conducted at Loma Linda University** in southern California, where there have been three prospective cohort studies conducted over 50 years.
 The present study, Adventist Health Study-2, enrolled 96,194 Adventists throughout North America in 2003–2004 with funding from the National Institutes of Health.
 Adventist Health Studies have demonstrated that a vegetarian diet is associated with longer life and better health.

-#### Dr. David M Klurfeld’s [report](https://peakhuman.libsyn.com/dr-david-klurfeld-on-meat-not-causing-cancer-bogus-vegetarian-scientists-and-balanced-nutrition) of his experience with a WHO working group:

-- \[Dr. David M Klurfeld\] was on the World Health Organization working group to decide if meat causes cancer in 2015 with a bunch of vegetarians and vegans and says it was the most frustrating professional experience of his life
-- There were 22 scientists - half of which were epidemiologists
-- They claimed they used 800 studies but they actually only used 18
-- There was a group of people that were strongly against the vote
-- He thinks a number of the people made up their minds before they even arrived

 #### [The Place of Meat in Dietary Policy: An Exploration of the Animal/Plant Divide](https://www.iastatedigitalpress.com/mmb/article/9456/galley/10547/view/) ([Twitter](https://twitter.com/fleroy1974/status/1288525767933079554)):